Thor-Able

-The Thor-Able was an American expendable launch system and sounding rocket used for a series of re-entry vehicle tests and satellite launches between 1958 and 1960.
+The Thor-Able was an American expendable launch system used for a series of re-entry vehicle tests and spacecraft launches between 1958 and 1960.

 It was a two-stage rocket, consisting of a Thor IRBM as a first stage and a Vanguard-derived Able second stage.
-On some flights, an Altair solid rocket motor was added as a third stage.
+For satellite or space probe launches, an Altair solid rocket motor was added as a third stage.
 It was a member of the Thor family and an early predecessor of the Delta.